 A baby goes through so many changes that it can be hard for you to keep up with all the things experts say you "should be" doing to promote healthy growth and development.

 Remember that the best things for your baby are usually the simplest.
 Loving, holding, changing diapers for, talking to, and feeding your baby are the things to focus on.
 The rest will fall into place.

 But you can always learn more about how to help your baby grow and develop in healthy ways.

 Physical health and development

-- Try to breast-feed exclusively for the first six months and up to two years and beyond.
+- Try to breast-feed exclusively for at least the first 6 months of life and up to two years and beyond.
 Breast milk is the ideal food for babies.
-If you are not able to breast-feed your baby, feed your baby iron-fortified formula.
-For more information, see the topics Breast-Feeding, Bottle-Feeding, and Weaning.

 - Learn your baby's rhythms.
 You will gradually get a sense of your baby's unique sleeping and eating patterns and be able to help establish a routine by about 3 months of age.
 But be prepared to make adjustments as needed.